-If an employee is unable to vote in a statewide public election before or after working hours, then time off may be requested to go to the polls.
-The length of paid time that the Organization will provide depends on the distance to the polling location but generally will not exceed two hours.
+If an employee is unable to vote in a statewide public election, or if it is impracticable to vote in such an election before or after working hours, then time off may be requested to go to the polls.
+The length of paid time that the Organization will provide depends on the distance to the polling location but generally will not exceed two-three hours.
 Any additional time off will require use of PTO or will be unpaid.
-Requests for voting time must be made in writing to the immediate supervisor.
+Requests Time off for voting time must be approved in advance by the employee's supervisor and the CEO/COO or equivalent management official.